Outpatient

 Project LINK Program exists to support women and their children whose lives have been affected by substance use.
 This program provides intensive outreach case management, home visitation and support services to pregnant and parenting women who are “at risk” or are diagnosed with a substance use disorder.
 An emphasis is placed on providing wrap-around services for the entire family with the goal of keeping the family healthy and together.
 Participants are also linked to substance use treatment, mental health, medical and other social services available in the community.
 The goal of this program is to establish of a Coordinated System of Care (CSoC) for women and their families in their natural environment by improving their access to needed services.

-The Bedford Family Treatment Drug Court (FTDC) is an evidence-based model designed to restore, reunite, and strengthen families to ensure optimal health and safety of all members.
+The Bedford Family Treatment Court is an evidence-based model designed to restore, reunite, and strengthen families to ensure optimal health and safety of all members.
 The goal of the program is to reunite children with parents who have lost or are in danger of losing custody as a result of opioid/ substance use.

 Program Enrollment/Eligibility: